dengyijia/WAF-wasm/DEPLOY.md

 ```
 kubectl create cm waf-wasm-filter --from-file=<path-to-WAF-wasm-repo>/WAF_wasm.wasm
 ```
-Using the configuration map, add user volume annotations to the `productpage` deployment of `samples/bookinfo/platform/kube/bookinfo.yaml` (`productpage` is the last service configured in the file).
+Add user volume annotations to the `productpage` deployment of `samples/bookinfo/platform/kube/bookinfo.yaml` (`productpage` is the last service configured in the file).
 The `spec/template/metadata` section of your `bookinfo.yaml` should look like this: